Top 30 Productive Things to Do When Bored at Work

 2. Review Your Schedule

 Let nothing take you by surprise.
 Check your schedule to stay on top of upcoming projects and activities at work.
 It will improve your performance, and you will avoid hasty planning and improvisation.
-There are currently plenty of mobile applications to help you in this work, such as Asana or Everhou.
+There are currently plenty of mobile applications to help you in this work, such as Everhour or Asana (and its alternatives).

 3. List Your Last Month’s Achievements